-Another aspect of the full-funnel approach is the greater requirement for seamless integration across marketing and sales activities and a collaborative approach between buyer and seller teams.
-Buyers expect efficient, effective, high quality buying experiences and they don’t care or consider whether these experience are based on your marketing efforts or your sales efforts.
-Buyers are in control and they choose when to access your web content, independent 3rd party review sites or when to speak 1:1 with your sales and service teams.
-In fact, they often interact with all of these touchpoints in different sequences and in unstructured and unpredictable ways.
+A full-funnel approach requires integrated marketing, sales, and customer execution.
+Buyers expect efficient, effective, high-quality buying experiences, and they don’t care or consider whether these experiences are marketing efforts or sales efforts.
+Buyers self-sell and choose when to access your web content, independent 3rd party review sites, or speak with sales and service teams.
+They often interact with many of these touchpoints in different sequences in unstructured and unpredictable ways.

-Because the web provides such easy access to product, service and company information, buyers rely less on direct sales for education and more on available resources on the web.
-Traditional account sales has moved further down funnel, but may also have significant roles in lead generation at the top-of-the-funnel, in lead generation and prospecting.
+The web provides such easy access to product, service, and company information and buyers rely less on direct sales for education and more on the web.
+Traditional account sales have moved further down the funnel, but sales also may have a significant impact at the top-of-the-funnel, in lead generation and prospecting.

-During the early stages of the funnel, buyers may research solutions, watch videos, read content, download assets and review 3rd party marketplaces.
-As they move down the funnel, they may want to engage more actively with sales teams.
-But it is important to recognize that both sales-led and marketing-led activities and experiences are relevant and active end-to-end across the full funnel.
-The buyer team member’s may be in different places and some may want educational content and resources, while others may be ready for detailed pricing and service options analysis.
+During the initial stages of the funnel, buyers research solutions, watch videos, read content, download assets, and review 3rd party marketplaces.
+As they move through their buying process, they engage with sales teams.
+Both sales-led and marketing-led activities and experiences are relevant and active across the end-to-end funnel.
+Different buying team members will be in different places.
+Some may need educational content and resources, while others may be ready for detailed pricing and service options analysis.

 A best practice is to design a full-funnel marketing and sales process with the buyer in mind.
-A full-funnel approach includes an understanding of the buyer stages and the corresponding seller that are cross-functional in nature.
-Each seller stage may involve a mix of sales, marketing and customer execution activities.
-We evolved our standard Full-funnel Revenue Architecture process model to include variations of funnel stages that further recognize buyer stages and the corresponding seller stages.
-We also emphasize the need to fully customize the stages based on the buyer and business model.
-A reference model as depicted in the bow tie funnel image might include the following buyer and seller stages:
+A full-funnel approach includes an understanding of the buyer stages and the corresponding seller stages.
+Each stage involves a different mix of sales, marketing, and customer execution.
+Stages should be customized based on the buyer’s journey and business model.
+A bow tie funnel might include the following buyer and seller stages:

-- Learn (Buyer) – Educate (Seller): At this point we are starting to engage the buyer/ buyer team.
-Different members of the buying team may be in learning mode and hopefully they are finding our content and resources helpful.
-This stage can take a while depending on the complexity of the decision, the range of buyers in the DMU (Decision Making Unit) and the alternatives they may be considering.
-Permission Marketing principles suggest we embrace the an Equitable Exchange to reinforce mutual value and respect in the buying process.
-Our goals is to structure experiences that engage, convince and convert.
-Collaborative qualification techniques helps us identify mutual fit and more objectively measure lead quality, qualification and priority.
+- Learn (Buyer) – Educate (Seller): At this point, we are starting to engage the buyer/ buyer team.
+Different members of the buying team may be in learning mode and hopefully, they are finding our content and resources helpful.
+This stage can take a while depending on the complexity of the decision, the range of buyers in the DMU (Decision Making Unit), and the alternatives they may be considering.
+Permission Marketing principles suggest we embrace an Equitable Exchange to reinforce mutual value and respect in the buying process.
+Our goal is to structure experiences that engage, convince and convert.
+Collaborative qualification techniques help us identify mutual fit and more objectively measure lead quality, qualification, and priority.

-- Select (Buyer) – Engage (Seller): When a buyer or buying DMU is ready to make a selection, they will engage more deeply – perhaps with a short list of providers – and this introduces a complex process of sales interactions combined with on-going self-sell resources and nurture programs.
-Typically the prospect enters a sales pipeline and the sales team is orchestrating the process across the buyer-seller teams.
+- Select (Buyer) – Engage (Seller): When a buyer or buying DMU is ready to select, they will engage more deeply – perhaps with a shortlist of providers – and this introduces a complex process of sales interactions combined with ongoing self-sell resources and nurture programs.
+Typically, the prospect enters a sales pipeline, and the sales team is orchestrating the process across the buyer-seller teams.

 - Commit (Buyer) – Commit (Seller): This is the moment of truth when the buyer and seller are making a mutual commitment.
-Traditionally the work in sales might be largely completed, but today we know that realization of revenue depends more on the seller’s ability to impact the client’s business pain or needs in order to retain and expand the relationship.
-The commit stage is enabled by structured commercial management practices, terms and conditions, agreements and contracts.
+Traditionally the work in sales might be largely completed, but today we know that realization of revenue depends more on the seller’s ability to impact the client’s business pain or needs to retain and expand the relationship.
+The commit stage is enabled by commercial management practices, terms, and conditions, agreements, and contracts.

 - Benefit (Buyer) – Impact (Seller): The only way we can maintain our revenue stream is when the buyer (client or customer at this stage) is actively realizing the benefits they expect from the product or service solution.
 It is our role to impact the customer’s business success to secure the revenue as well as to earn the right to up-sell and cross-sell for deeper value and impact.